eliranmal/styli.sh/usage/formatter.md

 ### gotcha's

-- nesting formats may not behave as expected in the terminal mode, as some closing tags reset all formatting.
+- nesting formats may not behave as expected with the `terminal` format, as some closing tags reset all formatting.
 - heavy use of formatter functions will impact performance, so use them wisely.

 ### references